yagarea/jektex/README.md

 - Is very easy to setup
 - Doesn't interfere with Jekyll workflow and project structure
 - Marks invalid expressions in document, printing its location during rendering
+- Leaves LaTeX inside code blocks and inline code untouched, so you can write about LaTeX
 - Is highly configurable with sensible defaults
 - Makes sure that cache does not contain expression rendered with outdated configuration
 - Supports two major LaTeX notations